-The digital ledger solution is poised to drive innovation in the supply chain.
-Here are three ways it is doing so:
+As a digital ledger solution, blockchain is poised to drive innovation in the supply chain in multiple areas, including:

 Creating and distributing counterfeit materials becomes extremely difficult when users can easily track the origin and distribution pathway of an item.
 In highly regulated sectors, such as pharmaceuticals, blockchain could prove revolutionary in dealing with complex and longstanding counterfeiting problems.
 Visibility has long been incredibly difficult to achieve, as supply chain systems tend to span huge distances and a variety of parties.
-With blockchain, transparency into the supply chain isn't just easier to achieve, it's also accessible to manage.
+With blockchain, transparency into the supply chain isn't just easier to achieve, it's manageable and secure.

-All of this visibility falls apart if some organizations don't use the technology.
+All of this visibility falls apart if only some organizations opt in to using the technology.
 This gap is often a limitation with emerging solutions.
 However, blockchain doesn't require a significant tech investment.
 The challenge isn't in updating the data in the block, it's integrating that information with backend systems.
 You can control that side of the system, creating a situation in which blockchain eliminates the boundaries between your business and other supply chain stakeholders.

-Blockchain could revolutionize the supply chain, and RFgen can help you maximize the value of the digital ledger.
+Blockchain has the potential to revolutionize the supply chain, and RFgen can help you maximize the value of the digital ledger.
 Our ERP integration technologies allow for data sharing across user groups and ensure mobile data collection systems can automatically feed information into blockchain as needed.